 Risk 1) Unmoderated Content Published in Real Time Exposes Your Brand to Offensive Content

-Publishing user-generated posts and video in real time means that content is going live immediately instead of being curated by a moderation team before-hand.
+Publishing user-generated posts and video content in real time means that the information is going live immediately instead of being curated by a moderation team before-hand.
 By allowing unmoderated content to be published in real time, offensive content can be easily uploaded, damaging your brand.

 Anytime you work with UGC in real time, you run the risk of broadcasting highly visible content that could be offensive, even if a user intended it to be funny.
 Or, a user could share content that simply doesn’t align well with your company’s values.